gpufit/Gpufit/docs/examples.rst

 		throw std::runtime_error(gpufit_get_last_error());
 	}

-This simple example can easily be adapted to real applications by:
+This simple example can be adapted for real applications by:

-- choosing your own model ID
+- choosing a model ID
-- choosing your own estimator ID
+- choosing an estimator ID
-- choosing your own fit tolerance and maximal number of iterations
+- setting the fit tolerance and maximum number of iterations
-- filling the data structure with the data values to be fitted
+- using a data variable containing the data values to be fit
-- filling the initial parameters structure with suitable estimates of the true parameters
+- providing initial parameters with suitable estimates of the true parameters
 - processing the output data

-The following two examples show |GF| can be used to fit real data.
+In the following sections, examples are provided in which Gpufit is used to fit simulated datasets.

 .. _c-example-2d-gaussian: